dsorokin/aivika-distributed-test/README.md

 ### Optional Imitating Connection Errors

-AivikaSim is written in such a way that it tries to recover the distributed simulation in case of connection errors.
-It actually allows using AivikaSim to build discrete event simulation clusters on unsafe networks.
+Aivika is written in such a way that it tries to recover the distributed simulation in case of connection errors.
+It actually allows using Aivika to build discrete event simulation clusters on unsafe networks.

 Here I use macOS with Linux and I can imitate the temporary disconnection between two my laptops.
 I would strongly recommend to not repeat this if you are using Windows, although you may risk.